richelbilderbeek/city_of_thieves/Article/README.md

 the reward is obviously -1.
 For winning the game, the reward is 1.
 Acquiring a vital item results in a reward of 0.5-0.6.
 Acquiring a regular item results in a small reward of 0.2.

+[RJCB: that's a good first start!
+As you already mentioned, one needs to define the rewards.
+There are multiple rational ways to do so, just pick one and describe it well.
+AFAIK, the scale does not matter much.
+For the lower value, maybe it is logical to assign zero to a game over, as the chance of winning the game there is zero.
+As of items: vital items should have a very high reward, as without them, the game is lost for sure.
+For regular items: some items are good (e.g. a pair of magic boots), some are neutral (the knucklebones, they do nothing) and some are even bad (e.g. a cursed glove).
+The game has no loops, except for one in the tower.
+Because the questions are about optimal play, we can forbid the AI to go looping :-)]

 ## Results